nushydude/react-delayed-loader/README.md

-# MyXpense - just another expenses logging app
-A React/Node app to log the daily expenses.

-# Purpose
+# React-Delayed-Loader

-The purpose of this project is to create a showcase app, which shows everything I know about React and SPA development, since I cannot show what I am working on at work just yet.
-I learn new stuff everyday and I will try to incorporate them into the code.
-Which means, this will be an ever evoling little app.
+The purpose of this app is to create a loader that would only render if it is worth rendering. (i.e. the delay is long enough).

+Currently the delayed part is not implemented.
+That is coming up next.